|GET /tutorial-malware.php HTTP/1.0|

 Ad blockers are beneficial and can protect your system from malvertisements -- hostile advertisements that use malware.

 This tutorial tests for the presence of common web browser ad blockers.
 The test uses a pseudo-ad that is detected and blocked by general-purpose ad blockers, such as AdBlock Plus, uBlock Origin, and Adguard AdBlocker.
 Other ad blockers, such as Privacy Badger, are not detected by this test.

 Plug-ins, Add-ons, and Extensions provide additional functionality to your web browser.
-However, these modules can also expose your browser to exploitable vulnerabilities.
-This includes Oracle's Java, Adobe's Flash, and Microsoft's Silverlight.
+However, these modules may also expose your browser to exploitable vulnerabilities.
+This includes Oracle's Java, Adobe's Flash, Microsoft's Silverlight, and Cisco's WebEx.
 Malware and malvertisements often exploit these vulnerabilities, infecting browsers and computers.

-This tutorial tests for the presence of common plugins that have a large number of known exploits.
+This tutorial tests for the presence of common plugins that pose a high risk, such as having a large number of known exploits.
 For example, Java, Flash, and Silverlight each have new vulnerabilities disclosed and new critical patches released almost every month; and this has been going on for years.
 To put it bluntly: If every month of every year yields a new set of patches that address new high risks, then these plugins are not safe for everyday use.

 Many types of malware exploit vulnerabilities in your computer software.
 Having up-to-date software prevents the spread of viruses and worms.